Porter County ARPA Timeline

 Premium Pay disbursed: The first expenditure of the county's ARPA plan -- premium pay for certain designated county employees in the public safety and public health sectors -- was disbursed with the county's March 4 payroll.

 Plan Updated, Committees Formed, Appropriations Approved: On Feb.
 22, the Porter County Commissioners revoked Ordinance 21-21 and approved an updated expenditure plan for approximately $4 million of the county's SLFRF funds.
-The Porter County Council approved the required appropriations for the following projects: Premium Pay, Marquette Trail, behavioral health study, and township assistance.
+The Porter County Council approved a total of $3,994,816 in appropriations for the following projects: Premium Pay, Marquette Trail, behavioral health study, and township assistance.
 The Commissioners and Council also made their initial appointments to new committees that will recommend additional SLFRF expenditures.

 County Commissioner Amendment Discussion: On Feb.
 16, the Porter County Commissioners called a special meeting to discuss amendments to the initial expenditure plan contained in Ordinance 21-21.